andrewjtimmons/emojoy/README.md

 1. Complete the requirements above and download this repo.
 2. (Optional) Add any custom emoji you want to the imgs directory or another dir.
 3. From a terminal in the repo directory run `python emojoy.py`.
-4. Follow the prompts for teamname, directory (use imgs for cats), email, and password.
+4. Follow the prompts for teamname, directory (use `imgs` for the cats in this repo), email, and password.
 5. Watch the emoji upload like magic, or go pet a real cat.
 You earned it.

 ###Notes